Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

-\section{Weight Decay}
+Adversarial training is a strong baseline for defending against adversarial attacks; however, it often suffers from a phenomenon referred to as \emph{Robust Overfitting} \citep{rice2020overfitting}.
+Weight decay regularization, as discussed in \ref{subsec:wd}, is a common technique used for preventing overfitting.

-Weight decay which encourages weights of networks to have smaller magnitudes \citep{zhang2018three} has widely been adopted to improve generalization.
-Although other forms of weight decay have been studied \citep{loshchilov2017decoupled}, we focus on the popular $\ell_2$-norm variant.
-More precisely, we look at classification problems with cross-entropy as the main loss and weight decay as the regularizer that was popularized by \cite{krizhevsky2017imagenet}:
+\subsubsection{Weight Decay}

-where $w$ is the network parameters, and ($x$, $y$) is the training data, and $\lambda_{wd}$ is the hyper-parameter controlling how much weight decay penalizes the norm of weights compared to the main loss (i.e., cross-entropy loss).
-For instance, if $\lambda_{wd}$ is negligible, the optimization will likely over-fit data, whereas if $\lambda_{wd}$ is too large, the optimization will collapse to a low-weighted solution that does not fit the training data.
-As a result, finding the correct value for the hyper-parameter of weight decay is crucial.
-Models trained using the right hyper-parameter for weight decay tend to have higher bias, which translates to less over-fitting and, thus, better generalization \citep{krogh1991simple}.
+Weight decay encourages weights of networks to have smaller magnitudes \citep{zhang2018three} and is widely used to improve generalization.
+Weight decay regularization can have many forms \citep{loshchilov2017decoupled}, and we focus on the popular $\ell_2$-norm variant.
+More precisely, we focus on classification problems with cross-entropy as the main loss -- such as adversarial training -- and weight decay as the regularizer, which was popularized by \cite{krizhevsky2017imagenet}: